kanchen-usc/VIG/README.md

 ## Framework

+We explore generating fine-grained sound from a variety of sound classes, and leverage pre-trained sound classification networks to improve the audio generation quality.
+We propose a novel Perceptually Optimized Classification based Audio generation Network (POCAN), which generates sound conditioned on the sound class predicted from visual information.
+Additionally, a perceptual loss is calculated via a pre-trained sound classification network to align the semantic information between the generated sound and its ground truth during training.
-The framework of Visually Indicated Sound Generation byPerceptually Optimized Classification is shown below:
+The framework of POCAN is shown below.

 <p align="center">
   <img src='img/framework.png' width='900'/>
 </p>

-We explore generating fine-grained sound from a variety of sound classes, and leverage pre-trained sound classification networks to improve the audio generation quality.
-We propose a novel Perceptually Optimized Classification based Audio generation Network (POCAN), which generates sound conditioned on the sound class predicted from visual information.
-Additionally, a perceptual loss is calculated via a pre-trained sound classification network to align the semantic information between the generated sound and its ground truth during training.

 ## VIG dataset download